 It’s freezing in Europe, it’s snowing a lot in many countries but I can’t help, I’m dreaming about spring.
 A lot of posts dedicated to this beautiful season are coming and, hopefully, better weather!

 While I was looking for some quotes to write this post, the first of the year, I found these words by Melody Beattie.
 I know, starting the year with motivational quotes is a cliché, but I try to stay away from those super over-used ones.
 They’re impractical, sometimes even cryptic, and used so much they kind of lost their meaning.

 But there’re a lot of words that still mean something and at the right moment they can speak to us.

-I’m not one of those people who start the year with a list of good intentions, but I often see a new year as a new chapter, it’s true.
+I’m not one of those people who start the year with a list of good intentions, but I often see a new year as a new chapter.
 It’s kind of motivating.
 It makes me feel the way I used to feel when I was a child and I had to start a new exercise book, thinking “oh, I’ll write down everything is my best handwriting”.
-I hope some else can relate, please tell me it is so!
+I hope some of you can relate, please tell me it is so!